emmercm/igir/docs/input/dats.md

 - [Logiqx XML](https://github.com/SabreTools/SabreTools/wiki/DatFile-Formats#logiqx-xml-format) (most common) (No-Intro, Redump, TOSEC, and more)
 - [MAME ListXML](https://easyemu.mameworld.info/mameguide/command_line/frontend_commands/listxml.html) (XML exported by the `mame -listxml` command)

+  !!! tip

+      Instead of exporting the ListXML to a file yourself, you can also specify a MAME executable for the DAT path and then `igir` is smart enough to parse it:

+      === ":simple-windowsxp: Windows"

+          Windows is fairly easy, MAME is officially compiled for Windows and downloads can be found on many mirror sites.

+          ```batch
+          igir [commands..] --dat "mame0257b_64bit.exe" --input <input>
+          ```

+      === ":simple-apple: macOS"

+          MAME isn't officially compiled for macOS, you will have to use a third-party release such as [SDL MAME](https://sdlmame.lngn.net/).

+          ```shell
+          igir [commands..] --dat "mame0257-x86/mame" --input <input>
+          ```

+      === ":simple-linux: Linux"

+          Most distros (Ubuntu, Debian, Fedora, etc.) have MAME in their package repositories, but some will require you to compile MAME yourself.
+If the `mame` executable is in your `$PATH`, you can specify its path like this:

+          ```shell
+          igir [commands..] --dat "$(which "mame")" --input <input>
+          ```

 - [CMPro](http://www.logiqx.com/DatFAQs/CMPro.php)
 - [Hardware Target Game Database](https://github.com/frederic-mahe/Hardware-Target-Game-Database) SMDBs that contain file sizes

 !!! tip

-    `igir` supports URLs to DAT files and archives!
+    `igir` supports URLs to DAT files and archives.
 This is helpful to make sure you're always using the most up-to-date version of a DAT hosted on sites such as GitHub.
 For example:

     ```shell
     igir [commands..] --dat "https://raw.githubusercontent.com/libretro/libretro-database/master/dat/DOOM.dat" --input <input>